leonidas/transparency/README.md

 Transparency is a minimal template engine for jQuery.
-It maps JSON objects to HTML values and attributes with zero configuration.
+It maps JSON objects to DOM elements with zero configuration.

 ## Features